devleaks/cockpitdecks-docs/docs/Deck.md

 > [!NOTE] The type of Deck defines the "device driver" that will be used to talk to the deck.
 If a new model of deck appears in the future, it will be necessary to design its "device driver" for Cockpitdecks to use it.

 # Deck Layout

 For a given aircraft, a deck has a Layout.
-The [[Layout]] of a deck is a collection of [[Page|Pages]] that will be used and displayed on the deck device.
+The [[Layout]] of a deck is a collection of [[Page|Pages]] that will be used and displayed on the deck device for that aircraft.

 A Layout is a folder in the `deckconfig` folder.

 ```